How to Clean Appliances

 - Wipe the cooktop clean.

 You can't clean your stove top and ignore your oven!
 If you can see built-up grime or worrisome smoke, it's time to get the cleaning gloves out before it becomes a major problem.
 The good news is that cleaning an oven is easy to master.
 Check out our foolproof tips for how to clean an oven using natural ingredients.

 - Place a pan of water in oven.
 Let sit at least 15 minutes.
 Turn off oven.

 - Let water cool and mix with dishwashing soap.
-Use mixture and sponge to scrub inside of oven.
+Dip a sponge in the mixture and scrub the inside of oven.

 - To target tough spots, read these tips for oven cleaning.

 Cleaning a stainless-steel surface might sound like an oxymoron (shouldn’t stainless mean spotless?), but if you have stainless-steel appliances, you know it's eventually a must.
 Water spots, fingerprints, and smudges are so distracting in the kitchen, and they build up fast.
 Before they drive you bonkers, here's how to clean stainless-steel appliances and wipe away those marks—including dark water stains!